-For proper placement, please use student's grade level in the fall 2014.
+For proper placement, please use the student's grade level during the 2015-2016 school year for summer classes.

 A full refund is given when the university cancels a course or when the IPFW Community Arts Academy receives notification of withdrawal from the registrant before the third business day prior to the start of the class.
 No refunds will be given after class or private instruction begins.
 Course cancellations may occur due to low registration.
 Course offerings and fees may be subject to change without notice.